Exploration and preference satisfaction trade-off in reward-free learning: Introduction

 Our work is based on the notion that an adaptive agent learns the preferences that best reflect its environment.
 To this end, we present \textbf{pepper}; a preference learning mechanism that can accumulate preferences over states (or outcomes) using conjugate priors -- given a model-based Bayesian agent.
-Specifically, we model a deep active inference agent \cite{friston2017active,ueltzhoffer2018deep,catal2020learning,tschantz2020learning,fountas2020deep}, maximising the evidence lower bound (or minimising the free energy) during training, and optimising the expected free energy (or free energy of future trajectories) for planning \cite{parr2019generalised,beren2021}.
-This formulation was chosen deliberately to leverage the expected free energy (EFE) as a planning objective that captures the imperative to maximise: a)intrinsic value, namely information gain -- from interactions with the environment -- about latent states, and b) extrinsic value, namely, realising prior preferences over outcomes.
-The Bayesian formulation of active inference provides a natural way to introduce conjugate priors necessary for amortised learning of preferences over states (or outcomes) -- as previously shown in a simplified setting for outcome preference learning\cite{sajid2021active}.
+Here, we instantiate Pepper as a deep active inference agent \cite{friston2017active,ueltzhoffer2018deep,catal2020learning,tschantz2020learning,fountas2020deep}, maximising the evidence lower bound (or minimising the free energy) during training, and optimising the expected free energy (or free energy of future trajectories) for planning \cite{parr2019generalised,beren2021}.
+However, it would be straightforward to add Pepper to other Bayesian reinforcement learning (RL) agents instead e.g., MaxEnt\cite{haarnoja2018learning}, Max\cite{shyam2019model} or Dreamer\cite{hafner2020mastering}, etc. Active inference was chosen deliberately to leverage the expected free energy (EFE) as a planning objective that captures the imperative to maximise: a) intrinsic value -- from interactions with the environment -- about latent states, and b) extrinsic value, namely, realising prior preferences over outcomes.
+Moreover, active inference's Bayesian formulation provides a natural way to introduce conjugate priors necessary for amortised learning of preferences over states (or outcomes) -- as previously shown in a simplified setting for outcome preference learning\cite{sajid2021active}.

-Briefly, our preference learning comprises a two-step procedure which occurs after the (generative) model of the agent is optimised for the environment (i.e., training time -- see Fig.~\ref{fig:architecture}).
-The first step consists of short episodes of direct exchange with the environment, where a history of observations and representations are retained.
+Briefly, Pepper comprises a two-step procedure which occurs after the (generative) model of the agent is optimised for the environment (i.e., training time -- see Fig.~\ref{fig:architecture}).
+The first step consists of short episodes of direct exchange with the environment, where a history of observations and latent state representations are retained.
 Once each episode finishes, the second step involves updating prior preferences based on the history using simple update rules (see Section \ref{sec::preflearning}).
 Importantly, this means that agent can learn (different) preferences that encourage adaptive behaviour at test.